open-o11y/docs/Integrating-OpenTelemetry-JS-SDK-with-AWS-X-Ray/README.md

     X-Amzn-Trace-Id: Root=1-5759e988-bd862e3fe1be46a994272793;Parent=53995c3f42cd8ad8;Sampled=1
     ```

-* AWS X-Ray Plugins Resources Detectors
+* AWS X-Ray Plugin Resource Detectors
   * As name indicates, used to detect resource information
   * When trying to use this, user should first detect resource and then instrument `TracerProvider` with the detected resource information